 We have handled a significant number of workplace violence cases.
 For first responders it often can be an injury that significantly affects the ability to continue in that type of employment.
 The same can be true for hospital or school employees that suffer an injury while dealing with unruly or difficult patients or students.

-This is by no means a comprehensive list, and just because an employee or co-worker exhibits one or more of these signs doesn’t necessarily mean that a violent incident is imminent.
-But if you’ve been the victim of workplace violence, you could have grounds for a workers’ comp claim.
+This is by no means a comprehensive list, and just because an employee or co-worker exhibits one or more of these signs does not necessarily mean that a violent incident is imminent.
+But if you have been the victim of workplace violence, you could have grounds for a workers’ compensation claim.
 Reach out to Burg Simpson Colorado today and speak with a workers’ compensation attorney by calling 303-792-5595 or you can fill out our Free Case Evaluation Form now.